-width: The width of the tube, in meters.

-taper: The approximate radius at the "tips" of the fuselage

-expressed as a fraction (0-1) of the width value.

-midpoint: The location of the widest part of the fuselage,

-expressed as a fraction of the distance between A and B.

-idrag: Multiplier for the "induced drag" generated by this object.
+- width: The width of the tube, in meters. - taper: The approximate radius at the "tips" of the fuselage expressed as a fraction (0-1) of the width value. - midpoint: The location of the widest part of the fuselage, expressed as a fraction of the distance between A and B. - idrag: Multiplier for the "induced drag" generated by this object.
 Default is one.
-With idrag=0 the fuselage generates only drag.

-cx,cy,cz: Factors for the generated drag in the fuselages "local coordinate system" with x pointing from end to front, z perpendicular to x with y=0 in the aircraft coordinate system.
-E.g. for a fuselage of a height of 2 times the width you can define cy=2 and (due to the doubled front surface) cx=2.

-wing: This defines the main wing of the aircraft.
+With idrag=0 the fuselage generates only drag. - cx,cy,cz: Factors for the generated drag in the fuselages "local coordinate system" with x pointing from end to front, z perpendicular to x with y=0 in the aircraft coordinate system.
+E.g. for a fuselage of a height of 2 times the width you can define cy=2 and (due to the doubled front surface) cx=2. - wing: This defines the main wing of the aircraft.
 You can have only one (but see below about using vstab objects for extra lifting surfaces).
-The wing should have a <stall> subelement to indicate stall behavior, control surface subelements (flap0, flap1, spoiler, slat) to indicate what and where the control surfaces are, and <control> subelements to map user input properties to the control surfaces.

-x,y,z: The "base" of the wing, specified as the location of the mid-chord (not leading edge, trailing edge, or aerodynamic center) point at the root of the LEFT (!) wing.
+The wing should have a <stall> subelement to indicate stall behavior, control surface subelements (flap0, flap1, spoiler, slat) to indicate what and where the control surfaces are, and <control> subelements to map user input properties to the control surfaces. - x,y,z: The "base" of the wing, specified as the location of the mid-chord (not leading edge, trailing edge, or aerodynamic center) point at the root of the LEFT

-length: The length from the base of the wing to the midchord point at the tip.
-Note that this is not the same thing as span.

-chord: The chord of the wing at its base, along the X axis (not normal to the leading edge, as it is sometimes defined).

-incidence: The incidence angle at the wing root, in degrees.

-Zero is level with the fuselage (as in an aerobatic plane), positive means that the leading edge is higher than the trailing edge (as in a trainer).
+(!) wing.

-twist: The difference between the incidence angle at the wing root and the incidence angle at the wing tip.
-Typically, this is a negative number so that the wing tips have a lower angle of attack and stall after the wing root (washout).

-taper: The taper fraction, expressed as the tip chord

-divided by the root chord.
+- length: The length from the base of the wing to the midchord point at the tip.
+Note that this is not the same thing as span. - chord: The chord of the wing at its base, along the X axis (not normal to the leading edge, as it is sometimes defined). - twist: The difference between the incidence angle at the wing root and the incidence angle at the wing tip.
+Typically, this is a negative number so that the wing tips have a lower angle of attack and stall after the wing root (washout). - taper: The taper fraction, expressed as the tip chord divided by the root chord.
 A taper of one is a hershey bar wing, and zero would be a wing ending at a point.
-Defaults to one.

-sweep: The sweep angle of the wing, in degrees.
-Zero is

-no sweep, positive angles are swept back.

-Defaults to zero.

-dihedral: The dihedral angle of the wing.
-Positive angles

-are upward dihedral.
-Defaults to zero.

-idrag: Multiplier for the "induced drag" generated by this
+Defaults to one. - sweep: The sweep angle of the wing, in degrees.
+Zero is no sweep, positive angles are swept back.
+Defaults to zero. - dihedral: The dihedral angle of the wing.
+Positive angles are upward dihedral.
+Defaults to zero. - idrag: Multiplier for the "induced drag" generated by this surface.

-surface.
 In general, low aspect wings will generate less induced drag per-AoA than high aspect (glider) wings.
-This value isn't constrained well by the solution process, and may require tuning to get throttle settings correct in high AoA (approach) situations.

-camber: The lift produced by the wing at zero angle of

-attack, expressed as a fraction of the maximum

-lift produced at the stall AoA.

-hstab: These defines the horizontal stabilizer of the aircraft.
+This value isn't constrained well by the solution process, and may require tuning to get throttle settings correct in high AoA (approach) situations. - camber: The lift produced by the wing at zero angle of attack, expressed as a fraction of the maximum lift produced at the stall AoA. - hstab: These defines the horizontal stabilizer of the aircraft.
 Internally, it is just a wing object and therefore works the same in XML.
 You are allowed only one hstab object; the solver needs to know which wing's incidence to play with to get the aircraft trimmed correctly.